Matrix by ITA Software

-Should You Still Use Matrix Airfare Search to Find Cheap Flights?
+Should You Still Use Matrix Software to Find Cheap Flights?

 Absolutely, yes!
 It might be a legacy product, but it’s still a very powerful flight search engine tool you can use to do fare comparison shopping.
 The interface is simple to use.
 There’s no pop-up anywhere to distract you from your searches.
 It’s not influenced in any way by a commercial airline or travel agency.
 It gives you an unbiased result set that you can use for research – research to finding you the best and cheapest flights available.

 Let’s run through it step by step in as very Layman’s Terms way as possible.
 It’s intuitive and straightforward to use.